rvnminers-A-and-N/meowcoincore/README.md

-Ravencore
+Meowcoincore
 =======

-This project is for end users of the RavenDevKit.
-It's purpose is to help them install and configure the full stack, giving them access to the API and Block Explorer.
+This project is for end users of the rvnminers-A-and-N.  It's purpose is to help them install and configure the full stack, giving them access to the API and Block Explorer.

 ----
 Getting Started
 =====================================
 Known to work on this platform: Ubuntu 16.04/x86_64

-Deploying Ravencore full-stack manually:
+Deploying Meowcoincore full-stack manually:
 ----
 ````
 mkdir ~/rdk
-mkdir ~/.ravencore
+mkdir ~/.meowcoincore
-mkdir ~/.ravencore/data
+mkdir ~/.meowcoincore/data
 cd ~/rdk
 sudo apt-get update
 sudo apt-get -y install libevent-dev libboost-all-dev libminiupnpc10 libzmq5 software-properties-common curl git build-essential libzmq3-dev